yoshivb/bluesky-later/README.md

 - You need a server to host the app.
 - The scheduled posts will be sent to Bluesky at the scheduled time from the API server **so you don't need to keep the tab open like in the browser mode**.
-- The scheduled posts and Bluesky credentials (handle and app password) are stored in a PostgreSQL database.
+- The scheduled posts and Bluesky credentials (the handle and the app password) are stored in a PostgreSQL database.
-- You can deploy this mode using the [docker-compose.yml file](https://github.com/nicnocquee/bluesky-later/blob/main/docker-compose.yml) provided in the repository and set the environment variables accordingly.
+- You can deploy this mode using the [docker-compose-example.yml file](https://github.com/nicnocquee/bluesky-later/blob/main/docker-compose-example.yml) provided in the repository and set the environment variables accordingly.
 - After installing it on your server, you will be prompted to set an admin credential (username and password) which will be used to secure access to the API end points.
 This means that the instance of Bluesky Later will only be accessible to you.
 This API credential is different from the Bluesky credentials.

 ### Environment Variables